Silicon-7/challenges/sudoku_challenge.md

 Your program will run from the terminal by calling `ruby runner.rb`

-Your runner file will use 'require_relative' to reference the file that holds your logic.
+Your runner file will use `require_relative` to reference the file that holds your logic.

 Your program will solve the puzzles here: [puzzles.txt](puzzles.txt)

-Your program will read the file, pull in the string representing an unsolved puzzle, and solve the puzzle (one puzzle at a time).
+Your program will read one of the puzzles in the file, pull in a string representing an unsolved puzzle, and solve the puzzle.
+Solve one puzzle at a time.

-Start by writing a program that just solves the first puzzle.
-The puzzles are harder toward the bottom of the text file.
+The first puzzle is the easiest and the puzzles become progressively harder.